About

 More generally, I am interested in epistemological issues of scientific methodology as well as in metaphysical consequences of accepted scientific results.
 I pursue a modest form of metaphysics, which is informed by science and well aware of the epistemic limits of human enquiry.
 Where appropriate, I appreciate the assistance of formal methods in answering philosophical questions.

-Being also a trained physicist, my main source of scientific evidence has been foundational physical theories, especially quantum theory and relativity, but I am also interested in complex systems such as humans or other organisms as treated by biophysics or neuroscience.
+As a trained physicist, my main source of scientific evidence has been foundational physical theories, especially quantum theory and relativity, but I am also interested in complex systems such as humans or other organisms as treated by biophysics or neuroscience.
 Occasionally I peak into social sciences or psychology.

 Contact